What is International Human Resource Management (IHRM)?

-For example, there may be difference in cultures of India, Sri Lanka, Japan yet there are lot of similarities hence it may be appropriate that one Region is managed by one regional office.
+For example, there may be differences in the cultures of India, Sri Lanka, Japan yet there are lot of similarities hence it may be appropriate that one Region is managed by one regional office.
 Thus MNCs set up regional offices to manage entire region consisting of all countries in this region.

 They may classify Regions according to their business and presence in particular regions.
-Some companies may have an Asia as a region while some other MNC may have the Asia Pacific as one region.
-There are various MNCs who now prefer to have Regional Office of Asia Pacific region or Asia region in India.
+Some companies may have Asia as a region while some other MNC may have the Asia Pacific as one region.
+There are various MNCs who now prefer to have a Regional Office of the Asia Pacific region or Asia region in India.

 Such organisations are strong in innovation and creativity due to diversity in their workforce.
-Simultaneously such MNCs are able to channelise innovative practices across the globe in significant manner.
-Inter region transfers and managing expatriate becomes quite critical activity of Human Resource Management.
+Simultaneously such MNCs are able to channelise innovative practices across the globe in a significant manner.
+Inter region transfers and managing expatriate becomes the quite critical activity of Human Resource Management.

 Geo Centric Approach